 Want to make this really easy?
 Go to Trader Joes and get their prepared pizza dough and make this as a fig and cheese pizza.
-Nobody kneads (chuckle) to know!
+Nobody kneads to know!
+Get it?

 Adapting our Fig Focaccia

 Any recipe is not perfect until you’ve added your own touch to it.
 At Waxing Kara Honey House we encourage you to play with your food.
-Change up this recipe.
-Here are some ideas –
+Change up this recipe based on your tastes.
+Here are some ideas:

 - Add toppings like slivered almonds or candied pecans or a few pieces of prosciutto.